julio-c-s/kraken/README.md

 ## Test Execution

-1. In th folder `features/cases` are located all the cases enumerated.
+1. In th folder `features/cases v4` are located all the cases enumerated.
 The test have to be executed in order beacuse some cases will be executed succefully when previous test were executed.
+2. This test are related with the ghost version implemented for the 6th week.
-2. in the folder `features` is located the file  `1login.feature`, this is the first feature.
-When this test ends the file have to be moved to the cases folder and the file `2login-fail.feature` have to be moved to the `features` folder.
+2. in the folder `features` is located the file  `4new-post.feature`, this is the first feature.
+When this test ends the file have to be moved to the cases v4 folder and the file `5edit-post.feature` have to be moved to the `features` folder.
 3. This process have to be done in order with the whole bank of test.